A New Census of the 0.2< z <3.0 Universe, Part II: The Star-Forming Sequence: Conclusion

 Finally, the galaxy star-forming sequence is only as accurate as the models used to produce it.
 Due to the complex nature of stellar populations in galaxies, these physical models greatly benefit from cross-calibration tests to ensure their accuracy.
 Such tests for \prospector{}-$\alpha$ have produced promising results in spectroscopic observations of nearby galaxies \citep{leja17,pasha20}, in hydrodynamical simulations \citep{lower20}, and in comparisons between low-redshift star formation histories and high-redshift observations \citep{leja19b}.
 However, existing posterior predictive tests typically only cover small, well-studied samples or simulated objects (`models fitting models').
 Going forward, there is a sore need for tests covering a variety of stellar populations parameters across a wide range of both stellar masses and cosmic times, particularly in the early universe, to ensure robust parameter inference.

-\software{ \texttt{Astropy} \citep{astropy13,astropy18}, \texttt{dynesty} \citep{speagle20} \texttt{FSPS} \citep{conroy09b}, \texttt{ipython} \citep{ipython}, \texttt{matplotlib} \citep{matplotlib18}, \texttt{numpy} \citep{numpy}, \texttt{Prospector} \citep{johnson21}, \texttt{python-fsps} \citep{pythonfsps14}, \texttt{PyTorch} \citep{torch19}, \texttt{scipy} \citep{scipy} }
+\software{ \texttt{Astropy} \citep{astropy13,astropy18}, \texttt{dynesty} \citep{speagle20} \texttt{FSPS} \citep{conroy09b}, \texttt{ipython} \citep{ipython}, \texttt{matplotlib} \citep{matplotlib18}, \texttt{numpy} \citep{numpy}, \texttt{Prospector} \citep{johnson21}, \texttt{python-fsps} \citep{pythonfsps14}, \texttt{PyTorch} \citep{torch19}, \texttt{scipy} \citep{virtanen20} }

-\acknowledgements This work is based on data products from observations made with ESO Telescopes at the La Silla Paranal Observatory under ESO program ID 179.A-2005 and on data products produced by TERAPIX and the Cambridge Astronomy Survey Unit on behalf of the UltraVISTA consortium.
-YST is grateful to be supported by the Australian Research Council DECRA Fellowship and the NASA Hubble Fellowship grant HST-HF2-51425.001 awarded by the Space Telescope Science Institute.
+\acknowledgements We thank the anonymous referee for a thorough report which substantially improved the quality of the paper.
+This work is based on data products from observations made with ESO Telescopes at the La Silla Paranal Observatory under ESO program ID 179.A-2005 and on data products produced by TERAPIX and the Cambridge Astronomy Survey Unit on behalf of the UltraVISTA consortium.
+YST is grateful to be supported by the Australian Research Council DECRA Fellowship DE220101520 and the NASA Hubble Fellowship grant HST-HF2-51425.001 awarded by the Space Telescope Science Institute.